CSC207-UofT/course-project-feedme/Phase 0/Progress Report.md

 ### Next Step
 We be divided into two subgroups:
-1.Edward Wan and Huiru Tan will finish the Login/Signup System.
+- Edward Wan and Huiru Tan will finish the Login/Signup System.
-2.Jing Liu, Bingchen Liu, Lulu Cheng, and Bowen Liang will finish the order system (customer can make an order, restaurant can confirm order, delivery person can pick up order)
+- Jing Liu, Bingchen Liu, Lulu Cheng, and Bowen Liang will finish the order system (customer can make an order, restaurant can confirm order, delivery person can pick up order)
 - Code implementation:
   - Login/Signup System